-Employee Assistance Program

-EAP contributes to a healthier and more productive environment by assisting employees and their families, faculty members, designated trainees, students or retirees with problems that affect any aspect of their lives.
-EAP services are available at no cost and all information is kept strictly confidential.
-The program is consistent with applicable laws and professional standards.
-Information on EAP can be found on the MD Anderson Employee Assistance Program website (credentials required) and on the UT Employee Assistance Program website.
+MD Anderson's Employee Assistance Program (EAP) contributes to a healthier and more productive work environment by assisting employees and their families with problems that affect their lives both on and off the job.
+Any employee, faculty member, designated trainee, student or retiree is eligible to use EAP services at no cost.
+Immediate family members of employees and faculty are also eligible to benefit from these same services at no cost.
+Information regarding MD Anderson's EAP can be found on the MD Anderson Employee Assistance Program website (credentials required).